AiKanSya/Fioritopia/x-lab/build-process-automation/worklab/creating-processes-and-automations/unit-01-build-process-automation/quizz.md

 </details>

-## :small_red_triangle_down: Which are the guiding constraints that define the REST architectural style?
+## 💮 Which are the guiding constraints that define the REST architectural style?

 _There are three correct answers._